MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ✔️ [Configure Fallback Diagnostics](#configuring-fallback-diagnostics-via-settings-app): You may configure if and who may collect Fallback Diagnostics.

-✔️[Share things with nearby devices](#share-things-with-nearby-devices): You may disable the new nearby sharing feature.
+✔️ [Share things with nearby devices](#share-things-with-nearby-devices): You may disable the new nearby sharing feature.

 ✔️ [Configuring policy settings for the new Microsoft Edge](#configuring-policy-settings-for-the-new-microsoft-edge): Review the new configurations available for Microsoft Edge.